KirbyHacks/DeloreanBY/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ### Credits and Acknowledgments
-Special thanks to Woo<y for the initial concept and to all beta testers who provided essential feedback.
+Special thanks to Woozy for the initial concept and to all beta testers who provided essential feedback.

 ### Contact
-For further information, support, or contributions, please contact [your-email@example.com].
+Contact me rlow._. on discord for more information